p3732/arrival_film_analysis/src/chapter3 communication.md

 The snippet of the show ends with a call to arms against the aliens, over which Marks and his comrade exchange affirmative glances.
 Instead of merely sharing the show with others, which would already be problematic enough and one of the major issues that helps the vicious circle of 'fake news' to continue [@ieee], Marks follows through on the propagated preemptive strike against the aliens.

-Comparing the depiction of 1950s society in _The Day the Earth Stood Still_ with nowadays society depicted in _Arrival_, their reactions are not actually all that different though.
+Comparing the depiction of 1950s society in _The Day the Earth Stood Still_ [@earth] with nowadays society depicted in _Arrival_, their reactions are not actually all that different though.
 In both the invaders are met with fear and in both movies an action of the aliens is misinterpreted by a soldier, causing tension.
 The key difference however is the reason for the aggression.
 The 1950s military tries (and fails) to make short work of the aliens mere minutes after they arrived, because a nervous soldier shots the alien when it made an unexpected move.